Domains and Classifying Topoi

 \subsection{Summary of contributions}

 We study an emerging connection between synthetic domain theory and the quasi-coherence axioms for \emph{bounded distributive lattices} and \emph{$\sigma$-frames}.
 As a first indication of why quasi-coherence for these theories might be useful for domain theory, we have observed that by taking the interval $\I$ to be a bounded distributive lattice or $\sigma$-frame internal to some topos, many important objects for domain theory can be written as \emph{spectra}.
-This include the cubes $\I^n$ (\Cref{exm:cubeaffine}), the simplices $\Delta^n$ (\Cref{exm:simplicesaffine}), and the final coalgebra $\ov\omega$ (\Cref{exm:ovomegaaffine}).
+This include the cubes $\I^n$ (\zcref{exm:cubesober}), the simplices $\Delta^n$ (\zcref{exm:simplicessober}), and the final coalgebra $\ov\omega$ (\zcref{exm:ovomegasober}).
 Here we outline the main results of this paper, and discuss some of their potential applications.